David Sokola

 David P. Sokola (born July 28, 1955) is an American politician and a Democratic member of the Delaware Senate since 1991, representing District 8.
 He has served as President Pro Tempore since 2021.
-He currently serves as chair of the Senate Executive Committee and the Joint Legislative Council Committee.
+He currently serves, as chair of the Senate Executive Committee and the Joint Legislative Council Committee.
 He also serves as vice chair of the Senate Rules & Ethics Committee, and a member of the Senate Corrections & Public Safety, Education and Veterans Affairs committees.
 He earned a BS from the University of Delaware.

 Legislation

 Sokola sponsored the Charter School Act of 1995, which provided for the creation of independent charter schools in Delaware.
 As of September 2025, there were 23 charter schools in the state.

-Sokola introduced SB 288, legislation creating Delaware's Graduated Driver License Program.

 Sokola supports the LGBTQ+ community and sponsored legislation prohibiting discrimination based on sexual orientation in housing, employment, and public accommodations.
 He was a Senate sponsor of HB 75, which legalized same-sex marriage in Delaware.

 In 2022, Sokola introduced two gun safety bills aimed at regulating high-capacity magazines and firearm converters.